Rusk County Court Records

 Probate matters in Rusk County fall under the jurisdiction of the Constitutional County Court, which handles the probate of wills, estate administration, guardianship of minors and incapacitated adults, conservatorships, mental health commitments, and trust proceedings.
 The County Court at Law also has concurrent jurisdiction over certain probate-related matters.

-Probate records are maintained by the Rusk County Clerk’s Office at 115 North Main Street, Suite 206.
-To request probate records, contact the County Clerk at (903) 657-0330 or visit in person during office hours.
-Written requests specifying the decedent’s name, approximate date of death, and type of document sought can be mailed to P.O.
+Probate records are maintained by the Rusk County Clerk's Office at 115 North Main Street, Suite 206.
+Contact the County Clerk at (903) 657-0330 or visit in person during office hours.
+Written requests — specifying the decedent's name, approximate date of death, and the type of document sought — can be mailed to P.O.
 Box 758, Henderson, TX 75653.
 The standard search fee of $5 per record and $1 per page for certified copies applies.

 Probate filings typically include: